dogsGhost/rc-shared-radio-groups/README.md

 # React Component: Shared Radio Groups

-A normal radio set allows you to select one unique value exclusive to a set.
+A normal radio group allows you to select one unique value exclusive to a group.
-This component allows you to select a unique value across multiple sets that share the same set of values.
-When an option is selected in one set, it is automatically disabled in associated sets.
+This component allows you to select a unique value across multiple groups that share the same group of values.
+When an option is selected in one group, it is automatically disabled in associated groups.

 [View demo](http://dogsghost.github.io/rc-shared-radio-groups)